 Limitations of Sharing Rules in Salesforce

-- Sharing Rules only provide wider access to others.
+- Sharing rules only provide wider access to other users.

-- Sharing Rules provide access irrespective of whether the user is active or inactive.
+- Sharing rules provide access irrespective of whether a user is active or inactive.

-- The users can access any records related to the particular record too thus somehow losing data integrity.
+- Sharing rules allow users to access any record related to the particular record too, which can lead to losing data integrity.

 Know various aspects of Salesforce with the Salesforce tutorial.